barrycarter/bcapps/README-projects.txt

   - voting district (at city, county, state, national levels)

+  - neighborhood name

-I have sources for all of this information, but it's general in a format that's not useful for localization.
+I have sources for most of this information, but it's general in a format that's not useful for localization.

 The challenge will be to store, retrieve, and map this information